cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ### Check your node status

 We also want to check if our Node is up to date.
-To do that, we simply check the current epoch/block and compare it to the current value displayed in the [Cardano Explorer for the testnet](https://explorer.cardano-testnet.iohkdev.io/de.html).
+To do that, we check the current epoch/block and compare it to the current value displayed in the [Cardano Explorer for the testnet](https://explorer.cardano-testnet.iohkdev.io/de.html).

 "`bash
 cardano-cli query tip --$testnet